zjgt/Phoenix_Transformation/README.md

 4, train.py from the StyleGAN folder can be used to train models for transcriptome images.

 5, generate.py from the StyleGAN folder can be used to synthesize transcriptome images from trained models with class-specific seeds.
+The class information can be found in TcgaTargetGtex_group_assignment.csv in the StyleGAN folder.

 6, train512_1024.py from the SRGAN folder can be used to train transcriptome images for super-resolution from 512x512 to 1024x1024 pixels.